Texture of Single Vanishing Subtrace in Neutrino Mass Matrix: `Rotating' Strategy: from zero-texture to vanishing subtrace texture

 \item {\bf Class of textures $\{\mathbf C_{12}, \mathbf C_{32}\}$:} \be \left(u^{13}\;M\;u^{13}\right)_{33}=M_{11} ,\; \left(u^{13}\;M\;u^{13}\right)_{21}=M_{23}\;\Rightarrow\; u^{13}\;\tilde{S}_{12}\;u^{13}=\tilde{S}_{32} \ee However, one can algebraically show that the transformation $S \; M_\n\; S^T$ can not bring in the sole combination $ A+E$, corresponding to the texture $\mathbf {C_{32}}$, at any entry.\\ \end{itemize}

-Our strategy for the realization of the vanishing subtrace texture is that one imposes a starting symmetry, with corresponding transformations on the Higgs and the lepton fields at the Lagrangian level (``gauge'' basis), known to impose some zero elements for the neutrino mass matrix.
-We then transform this symmetry by applying some ``rotation'' so that to get a new second symmetry, with new transformations on the fields (also at the gauge basis\footnote{We stress here that $M$ and $M_0$ are not mass matrices for the same system at different bases related by rotation.
-Rather, they are mass matrices of two systems, satisfying two different symmetries, where the matrices are defined in the same Lagrangian gauge basis.
-The two symmetries are related by `rotation'.}), which would imply the vanishing subtrace texture.
-By following the previous discussion, we may find the rotation which, when applied on neutrino mass matrix, allows to go from zero texture to vanishing subtrace, so now this rotation would help to define, by (Eq. \ref{conjugation}), how to move from the first symmetry field transformations to the second symmetry ones by the following ``adjoint action" rule: \be T_f = S^T \; T_f^{\,0 }\; S^{T\dagger}, \ee where $T_f(T_f^{\,0})$ defines the transformation on the field $f$ satisfying the new (old) symmetry, and $S$ is the unitary transformation relating the two symmetries.
+Our strategy for the realization of the vanishing subtrace texture is that one imposes a starting symmetry, with corresponding transformations on the Higgs and the lepton fields at the Lagrangian level (``gauge'' basis), known to impose some zero elements for the neutrino mass matrix $ M_{\nu 0}$.
+We then transform this symmetry by applying some ``rotation'' so that to get a new second symmetry, with new transformations on the fields (also at the gauge basis), which would imply the vanishing subtrace texture for $ M_{\nu}$. { We stress here that $M_{\nu}$ and $M_{\nu 0}$ are not mass matrices for the same system at different bases related by rotation.
+Rather, they are mass matrices of two systems, satisfying two different symmetries, where the matrices are defined in the same Lagrangian gauge -or ``symmetry''- bases.
+The two symmetries are related by `rotation'.} By following the previous discussion, we may find the rotation which, when applied on neutrino mass matrix, allows to go from zero texture to vanishing subtrace, so now this rotation would help to define, by (Eq. \ref{conjugation}), how to move from the first symmetry field transformations to the second symmetry ones by the following ``adjoint action" rule: \be T_f = S^T \; T_f^{\,0 }\; S^{T\dagger}, \ee where $T_f(T_f^{\,0})$ defines the transformation on the field $f$ satisfying the new (old) symmetry, and $S$ is the unitary transformation relating the two symmetries. { We remind here that this ``rotation'' method is just to find some ``complex'' field assignments by relating them to other more ``trivial'' ones, and had we been able to ``guess'' the complicated assignments then we would have dispensed with the whole idea of ``rotation''.}